 I love adding fruit to my salads for sweet-tooth-related reasons mentioned above but sweet isn't the only taste I employ.
 Things like Granny Smith apples or dried cranberries will add tartness, Citrus will add zest and acidity.
 Even different types of greens have different flavors.
 This 5-ingredient salad is a great example of texture variety made easy!

-I’m clearly not a vegetarian so, for me, protein usually means it used to be alive.
+I'm clearly not a vegetarian so, for me, protein usually means it used to be alive.
 Chicken, fish, shrimp, and even the occasional piece of red meat are in my regular rotation.
-This salad with grilled sesame chicken is SO good, y’all.
+This salad with grilled sesame chicken is SO good, y'all.
 Of course, you can get your protein from other sources.
 This is just my preference.
 Adding meat makes a salad feel more like a full meal to me but a hard-boiled egg, chickpeas, and protein-packed grains all work wonderfully.

 Some view salad dressing as optional.
 Not me.
 Have I eaten dry salad before?
 Yes, but I was under duress. 🙂 A good dressing can bring all the flavors of your dry components together beautifully AND provide some added nutritional benefits.
 Put down the ranch.
 The basic components of any vinaigrette are oil and vinegar.
 From there, you can add your own flair.
 My easy apple cider vinaigrette dressing recipe is just below.
 It's simple but delicious with a little kick.

 With the above in mind, I try to incorporate at least five different ingredients into each salad, which almost always guarantees I hit the flavor, texture, and color marks.
 What do y'all like best in your salads?
 Let me know below.
 Thanks for reading!

 A simple yet flavorful salad dressing made with just five all-natural ingredients

 - ⅓ cup apple cider vinegar I use the kind with the mother